jsbarragan796/bookex/README.md

 Now you only need to open your browser and write ```localhost:3000``` on the address bar and send it to see the live version of the project running locally.

 ## Tests
-In order to use the test for this app
+In order to use the test for this app you need to have followed the steps mentioned before at Deployment.
+Then in other terminal in the project's root directory run:
+* ```meteor test --driver-package=cultofcoders:mocha --port 3100 ```

 ## Authors
 * [__Juan Sebastian__](https://github.com/jsbarragan796)